Nomeyho/flutter-clock/README.md

 </p>

 The segments composing each digit are made of the analog clock hands.
-The digits from 0 to 9 can be represented provided that the analog clocks are set to the appropriate time.
+The digits from 0 to 9 can be represented by settings the analog clocks to the appropriate time.

 <p align="center">
     <img src='screenshots/0.png' width='100'>